renovate-bot/khulnasoft-lab-_-vulx/docs/docs/supply-chain/vex.md

 CVE-2020-8911 is no longer shown as it is filtered out according to the given CycloneDX VEX document.

 ## OpenVEX
-Trivy also supports [OpenVEX](https://github.com/openvex/spec) that is designed to be minimal, compliant, interoperable, and embeddable.
+Vul also supports [OpenVEX](https://github.com/openvex/spec) that is designed to be minimal, compliant, interoperable, and embeddable.
-Since OpenVEX aims to be SBOM format agnostic, both CycloneDX and SPDX formats are available for use as input SBOMs in Trivy.
+Since OpenVEX aims to be SBOM format agnostic, both CycloneDX and SPDX formats are available for use as input SBOMs in Vul.

 The following steps are required: